 North Campus Student Guide

-North Campus constitutes Aberdare, Aberconway, Hodge and Colum Halls and Student Houses.
+North Campus includes Aberdare, Aberconway, Hodge and Colum Halls and Student Houses on Colum Rd.
 It is located in the Cathays Park Campus, and all the former student accommodations are less than a 10 min walking time to the Main Building and 30 min to the Heath Park Campus.
-The main reception for this campus is in Aberdare Hall and it operates from 8 AM to 7 PM.
+The main reception for this campus is in Aberdare Hall and it operates from 8am-6pm.

 As seen in the images above, North Campus is situated in the heart of the university and is only a short walk from the City Centre and Students’ Union.
 It is heavily populated by students at all times of the day due to the various schools and libraries located within it, and it forms an international community of residents.
-There exists a catering facility and a café in Aberdare Hall that is open to all students between 8 AM and 4 PM from Monday to Friday.
-Moreover, the aforementioned hall houses the dining hall, garden and common room where all the Residence Life Team events take place.
+There exists a catering facility and a café in Aberdare Hall that is open to all students between 8am-4pm Monday-Friday.
+Moreover, the aforementioned hall houses the dining hall and common room where all the Residence Life Team events take place.

 What to expect when you arrive?

 Collection of keys, instructions, posts and GP registration will all take place in Aberdare Hall as mentioned in the residences contract.
 On the day of arrival, you will be welcomed and escorted to your rooms with the help of the Residence Life Assistants (RLAs) in their red hoodies/t-shirts.
 They will assist with familiarising you with the campus and will ensure that all your questions are answered.

 The RLAs will also host free weekly drop-in events to ensure that you meet new friends from across the campuses and to act as a point of contact for any of your concerns.
 Your Residence Life Team will also encourage positive communal living in collaboration with the Residences management team through flat meetings.